YolanDa Brown: Career

 In February 2012, Brown released her first album April Showers May Flowers.
-That year, she also kicked off a UK and overseas tour in support of the album with two benchmark concerts at the HMV Hammersmith Apollo accompanied by her full band and the Royal Philharmonic Concert Orchestra.
-It was featured as an album of the year on the UK iTunes "Best Jazz Album of 2012" list.
+That year, she also kicked off a UK and overseas tour in support of the album with two concerts at the HMV Hammersmith Apollo accompanied by her full band and the Royal Philharmonic Concert Orchestra.
 Brown's second album entitled Love Politics War was released on 16 June 2017.
 The album features original compositions blending reggae, jazz and soul, labelled somewhat tongue-in-cheek as "Posh Reggae".
-It was her first album to be made available not only as a CD and download but also on vinyl.